 It is said, Journey matters more than the Destination!

 Various routes taking towards Pangong to Leh are filled with adventures and excitement.
-And in this case, you are lucky as the destination is mesmerizing as well.
+Leh has various mesmerizing places to visit for adventure and thrill junkies both.
 Check out two possible routes that one can take to reach Pangong from Leh.

 Route 1: Leh to Pangong Tso via Chang La

 Leh – Shey – Karu -Sakti – Chang La -Durbuk – Tangste - Lukung – Spangmik – Pangong Tso

 This direct and shortest route towards Pangong lake from Leh takes you to 6-7 hour journey via Shey, Karu and Sakti and mid-way to Chang La Pass.
 Amongst them, Shey is nearly 15 km from Leh and has a major attraction as Shey monastery and Shey Palace which is located nicely at the hilltop.